AbigailTCameron/AbigailTCameron/README.md

 - 👋🏾 Hi, I’m @AbigailTCameron
 - 👀 I’m interested in the use of technology in sustainability and innovation.
 - 🌱 I’m currently learning the blockchain and its implementation in financial systems.
-- 💞️ I’m currently collaborating on Jamaica's first peer transaction app.
+- 💞️ I’m currently collaborating with a DAO which operates on a popular network.
 - 📫 How to reach me: abigailcameron.com

 <!---